ssciwr/AMMICO/FAQ.md

 ![Screenshot 2023-06-01 165712](https://github.com/ssciwr/AMMICO/assets/8105097/3dfb302f-c390-46a7-a700-4e044f56c30f)

+### Version clashes between tensorflow and numpy

+Due to the `faces` module, the tensorflow version is currently fixed to at most `2.14.0`.
+This requires that `numpy` is restricted to `numpy==1.23.5`.
+If you experience issues with compatibility between tensorflow and numpy, you can try fixing the numpy version to this version.

 ## What happens to the images that are sent to google Cloud Vision?

 You have to accept the privacy statement of ammico to run this type of analyis.